The Individual vs. The Community

 By Deane Barker tags: politics

-Your personal political philosophy is highly influence by how you view the way individuals relate to their larger community.
+Your personal political philosophy is highly influenced by how you view the way individuals relate to their larger community.

 For example: